rsdoiel/antenna/archives/2025/north_america_2025.32.md

 ---

-## An attack on the CDC and soaring measles cases: Are we listening?
+## A Shooting at the CDC and Soaring Measles Cases: Are we listening?

 date: 2025-08-14, from: The Contrarian